Skip to main content

 9. Optimize for mobile

-• Form fields use the right input type (tel for phone, email for email).
+• Form fields use tel for phone, email for email

 10. Speed

 Pages must load in under 2 seconds on 4G.
 Run PageSpeed Insights.
-Heavy images are usually the culprit.
+Heavy images are usually the culprit; DZBuild's imgproxy + WebP delivery handles most of this automatically.

 • Free shipping above threshold — Algerian buyers compare absolute prices.
-They'd rather see 5000 DA + 0 shipping than 4500 + 500.
+They'd rather see 5000 DZD + 0 shipping than 4500 + 500.
 Set product prices accordingly.

-• "Only 2 left in stock" warnings — works in some markets, eyeroll in Algeria.
-Use sparingly.
+• "Only 2 left in stock" warnings — works in some markets, eye-roll in Algeria.
+Use sparingly, ideally only when actually true.

 • Pop-up newsletter signups — Algerians don't open marketing emails much.
 Skip.

 Run one change at a time.
-A/B test if you have Pro plan.
-Wait at least 7 days for statistical significance — Algerian traffic skews to weekends.
+A/B test if you have Pro plan capabilities.
+Wait at least 7 days for statistical significance — Algerian traffic skews to weekends, so a Tue-Thu sample is biased.

 Resources